Eastern Pende Bush Pig Crest Mask (DR Congo)

 - Symbolism: The bush pig is respected for its strength and wildness.
 In a masquerade context, it often represents a "wild" or "uncivilized" character from the forest, used as a foil to more "civilized" human characters.

-2. Eastern Pende Stylistic Markers
+2. Eastern Pende stylistic markers

 The mask displays several features that are diagnostic of the Eastern Pende style: